Specifying Run Settings

 The run configurations for qmake projects derive their executable from the parsed .pro files.
 For more information on how the commands are constructed, see Starting External Processes.

-Qt Creator automatically adds run configurations for all targets specified in the CMake project file,
+qtc_runnable for any project, Qt Creator automatically adds run configurations for all targets specified in

 CONFIG += qtc_runnable set in their .pro files.

-When building an application, Qt Creator creates a list of directories where the linker will look for libraries that were built as part of the project.
-To search those directories for libraries when starting an application, select the Add build library search path check box.
-The linked directories are made visible to the executable that Qt Creator is attempting to run.
-This option is enabled by default, and you should disable it only if you use deployment steps.
+When building an application, Qt Creator creates a list of directories where the linker will look for libraries that the application links to.
+By default, the linked libraries are made visible to the executable that Qt Creator is attempting to run.
+Usually, you should disable this option only if it causes unwanted side-effects or if you use deployment steps, such as

 The Use debug version of frameworks (DYLD_IMAGE_SUFFIX=_debug) option (only available on macOS) enables you to debug (for example, step into) linked frameworks, such as the Qt framework itself.
 You do not need this option for debugging your application code.